ianyang18/Course_Project_Ants_against_Bees/README.md

 --food: number of food to start with.</br>

 # Contribution
-The game logic of Ants Vs. SomeBees in ant.py is the main work to be finished in this project.
+The game logic of Ants Vs. SomeBees in ant.py is the main work to be done in this project.